-Bella Italia!
-A day in Courmayeur comes very highly recommended by me.
-Drive for half an hour, right through the centre of Mont Blanc and come out the other side into the beautiful Italian Val d’Aosta.
-The town centre is gorgeous, and the skiing excellent.
+Drive for half an hour under Mont Blanc and come out the other side into beautiful Italian Val d’Aosta.
+The town centre is gorgeous, the food and coffee are fantastic, and the skiing is excellent – what’s not to like?!

 Skiing and snowboarding